MerginMaps/docs/src/howto/manage/web/subscriptions.md

 ## Team plan

-As an organization you can subscribe to 50GB "Team" plan.
-Organizations are more flexible in user management and have finer control over individual project sharing.
-Also we support extended invoicing and support options for the organizations.
+As an organisation you can subscribe to 50GB "Team" plan.
+Organisations are more flexible in user management and have finer control over individual project sharing.
+Also we support extended invoicing and support options for the organisations.

 To subscribe to the Team plan, you first need to create an organisation: